Honkai Impact 3rd: Currency

+Story

 Setting

 Honkai Impact 3rd is set in an alternate version of Earth, plagued by catastrophes resulting from the Honkai.
 The Honkai is largely viewed as a malevolent force with a will of its own.
 It has the ability to corrupt humans (ranging from mind manipulation and diseases to turning them into undead creatures), create various monsters, and imbue certain individuals with god-like powers, enabling them to trigger apocalyptic events.
 These super-powered humans are known as Herrschers.
 The Honkai is a cyclical phenomenon, returning to test civilization on Earth each time it gets too advanced.

 The game takes place in the year 2015 of the Current Era, with the more technologically advanced Previous Era having been destroyed by Honkai 50,000 years prior.
 In the Current Era, various global factions exist to combat or take advantage of the power of Honkai.
 These include Schicksal, a European-based peacekeeping organization that deploys human warriors known as Valkyries to combat the Honkai; Anti-Entropy, formerly the North American branch of Schicksal that objected to the use of human soldiers in favor of mechanized robots; and World Serpent, a shadow organization that has been manipulating world events since the end of the Previous Era.

 Three Herrscher awakenings (or Impacts) have already occurred in the Current Era by the start of the series: the Herrscher of Reason, who became the leader of Anti-Entropy instead of fighting humanity; the Herrscher of the Void, who was defeated by Schicksal and Anti-Entropy in 2000; and the Herrscher of Thunder, who was successfully prevented from fully awakening and sent to train as a Valkyrie at Schicksal's St. Freya Academy.

+Plot

+Kiana Kaslana, Raiden Mei, and Bronya Zaychik begin as Valkyrie students fighting Honkai outbreaks, but their lives change when Kiana is possessed by Sirin, the Herrscher of the Void, through Otto Apocalypse's schemes.
+Himeko sacrifices herself to save Kiana, who later learns to control her Herrscher powers with the help of Fu Hua's surviving consciousness.
+As World Serpent, led by Kevin Kaslana, enacts extreme plans to "save" humanity, Mei becomes the Herrscher of Thunder to cure Kiana, joining Kevin and leaving her behind.

+The conflict escalates with the awakening of multiple Herrschers, the truth of the Previous Era's Flame Chasers, and Otto's centuries-long plan to resurrect Kallen by resetting the world, succeeding at the cost of his life.
+Mei uncovers that Elysia, the first Herrscher to fight for humanity, made it possible for modern Herrschers like Kiana, Mei, and Bronya to resist Honkai’s will.

+In the final confrontation, Kevin declares himself humanity's ultimate trial.
+Kiana, Mei, and Bronya battle him on the moon, where Kiana defeats Kevin and is acknowledged by the Cocoon of Finality as the Herrscher of Finality.
+Choosing to remain on the moon to end Honkai's threat safely, Kiana entrusts Earth to her friends, transforming humanity's greatest enemy into its ultimate guardian.